Welcome to my S’more app review!

 The S’more app pays you 10 points (cents) a day in exchange for showing content and ads on your phone’s lock screen each time you wake up your phone.
 You don’t need to click on an ad in order to receive points – all you need to do is use your phone like you normally do.

-When an ad shows up after turning on your phone, you just have to swipe up and the ad will disappear.
+When an ad shows up after you turn on your phone, you just have to swipe up and the ad will disappear.

 The S’more app is only available on Android devices, since Apple doesn’t allow third-parties to access the lock screen.
 It’s also only available to residents of the United States and its territories.